HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 plt.show()
 ```

-You can at this stage start adding spectral models using `pyxspec`, or model the spectra in others ways that may include Machine Learning modeling similar to the [Machine Learning Demo](model-rxte-ml.md)
+You can at this stage start adding spectral models using `pyxspec`, or model the spectra in other ways.

 If you prefer to use the Xspec built-in functionality, you can do so by plotting to a file (e.g. GIF as we show below).